cwru-robotics/swarm_robots/aion_robot/README.md

 on the Jetson *before* running any Docker commands.
 However, this should automatically run when you log in.

+If that doesn't work, run the same command on the controlling computer, and verify that `$ROS_IP` is set to your WiFi IP address.
+If it isn't, set `ROS_IP` to your computer's WiFi IP address.

 ## Unable to publish messages from a computer
 If you are connected to both Ethernet and WiFi, run `export ROS_IP=YOUR_WIFI_IP_ADDRESS` *before* any ROS commands.